andreagiassi/microservice-rbac-user-management/README.md

 The database must to be created using the simple db.sql script included one time, once the docker image will be created.

-* db_create.sql: create the empty database "reports" .
+* db_create.sql: create the empty database "users" .

 For more information related the Docker deploy read the file Note.txt.